joewdavies/awesome-frontend-gis/README.md

 - [font-GIS](https://github.com/Viglino/font-gis) - A very very cool icon font set for use with GIS and spatial analysis tools.
 - [Map Icons Collection](https://mapicons.mapsmarker.com/) - A set of more than 1000 free and customizable icons to use as placemarks for your POI (Point of Interests) locations on your maps.
 - [Material Symbols](https://fonts.google.com/icons?icon.query=map) - Over 2,990 glyphs in a single font file with a wide range of design variants.
+- [Geoapify map marker playground](https://apidocs.geoapify.com/playground/icon/) - The Marker Icon API lets you create beautiful icons and use them as Map Markers.

 ## 📺 Videos
 Videos of web mapping presentations and tutorials.